CS-433/ml-project-2-las_macinas/README.md

 ## Tutorial
-To be able to run the full project and train the different models the following packages need to be installed in the environement :

-- Pytorch - 1.10 or above
-- numpy - 1.21.5
-- imgaug - 0.4.0
-- scikit-image - 0.19.0
-- scikit-learn - 1.0.1
-- Pandas - 1.3.5

 To run with our weights saved and our testing dataset cleaned and augmented:
 1. Download train an test sets [link](https://www.aicrowd.com/challenges/epfl-ml-road-segmentation/dataset_files) and put them in the data file